MarkBorecky/european-population/backend/README.md

 ## Running

+You can run the backend server either with [npm](https://docs.npmjs.com/) or in [Docker](https://www.docker.com/) container.

+### With npm

+1. Install dependencies: `npm install`.
+2. Start the server: `npm start`.

+The API can be then accessed at `http://localhost:3001`.

+### With Docker

+ If you have an older version of Docker that does not have Compose V2, substitute the `docker compose` commands with `docker-compose`.

-To create and run the backend container for the first time, run in this folder:
+To create and run the backend container, run in this folder:

 ```
 docker compose up
 ```

 This will build the image (if it does not exist) and run a container named `population_backend`.

 The API can be then accessed at `http://localhost:3001`.